A new Mertens decomposition of $\mathscr{Y}^{g,\xi}$-submartingale systems. Application to BSDEs with weak constraints at stopping times: Introduction

+We illustrate an application of our decomposition to the study of a new class of \textit{BSDEs with weak constraints} at any stopping time, which are related to the partial hedging of American options.
+This class of BSDEs extends the so-called \textit{BSDEs with weak terminal condition} introduced in \cite{BER15}, by allowing for weak constraints at any stopping time.
+The Doob-Meyer-Mertens decomposition of $\mathscr{Y}^{g,\xi}$-submartingales is a key ingredient for the dynamic characterization of the family of minimal time $\tau$ values $Y_\tau$ such that $(Y,Z)$ is a supersolution of the \textit{BSDE with weak constraints}, that is it satisfies, for $0 \leq t \leq T$,

+{where $m$ is a given threshold and $\ell$ is a nondecreasing map.}\\ The problem at time $0$ reads as follows:

-The main objective of this paper is to derive the well-posedness and main properties of BSDEs with such type of constraint \reff{weak_cond_2} and discuss its connection with the efficient hedging of American options.
-Up to our knowledge, we provide the first dynamic probabilistic representation for the efficient price of American Options in continuous time.
-Let now mention some related works in the literature.
-P\'erez \cite{PH07} or Mulinacci \cite{M11} discuss the existence of an efficient hedge in such context.
-Dolinsky and Kifer \cite{DK07} focus on the partial hedging of game options in a discrete time setting with transaction costs.
-In a Markovian setting, an obstacle version of the geometric dynamic programming principle of Soner and Touzi \cite{ST02} is given in \cite{BV10}, and Bouchard et al \cite{BBC16} provided a probabilistic numerical algorithm for the computation of the quantile hedging of Bermudean options, using duality representations.
-Recently, Briand et al \cite{BEH16} followed a very different approach to study BSDEs of the form \reff{Dynamic_1} together with a weaker version of \reff{weak_cond_2} where the constraint only hold for deterministic times on $[0,T]$.
-In such a framework, no dynamic programming principle is available and the derived solution relates to stochastic differential equations of McKean-Vlasov type.\\
+From a practical point of view, the cost of superhedging is fairly too high, so that the option seller needs to accept to take some risk.
+An approach, which has been mainly developed for European options, consists in replacing the too strong super-replicating $\P$-a.s. condition by a weaker one (see e.g. \cite{BET10}, \cite{BER15}, \cite{D16}).
+By analogy, in the case of American options, the seller needs to solve a BSDE with dynamics \eqref{Dynamic_1}, but shall replace the too strong constraint $Y_\tau \geq L_\tau \P$-a.s.\,\text{for all stopping time } $\tau$ \text{ taking values in }$[0,T]$ by the weaker \eqref{weak_cond_1}, where $m$ stands for a given success threshold and $\ell$ represents a non-decreasing loss function.
+In contrast with the case of European Options, the literature on the partial hedging of American options and Bermudean type options is much less abundant.
+Related works are \cite{BBC16} (where the authors propose a probabilistic numerical algorithm for the computation of the quantile hedging of Bermudean options) and \cite{BEH16} ( which follows a very different approach to study BSDEs of the form \reff{Dynamic_1} together with a weaker version of \reff{weak_cond_1} where the constraint only holds for deterministic times valued in $[0,T]$).
+In the framework of the latter paper, no dynamic programming principle is available and the derived solution connects to stochastic differential equations of McKean-Vlasov type.

-Trevino \cite{TA16} considered the problem that the seller of an American option aims to control the shortfall risk by using a partial hedge.
-He is interested in the problems of partial hedging and of optimal exercise of an American option in an incomplete market in continuous time.
-In particular, Trevino \cite{TA16} proposed an optimization problem which involves minimization over a family of stochastic integrals and maximization over the family of stopping times.\\